MojosBeans100/MS4-spaceport/README.md

 The technical understanding behind why there is this latent period of delivery is determined by how frequently satellites communicate with ground stations.
 A satellite may capture an image of the AOI within the interval, but does not pass over a ground station for a few days afterwards.

-A simplistic representation of this is shown [here](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1644147808/latency2_rbelk3.png)
+A simplistic representation of this is shown [here](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1644147808/latency2_rbelk3.png).

+- Resolution
+The resolution for all images is set to 'low' (8 - 15 metres).
+The Skywatch account of the developer is limited to this resolution so as to only allow delivery of free images.
+A feature could be added to allow users to refine this (for example, to between 8 and 9 metres), but this did not seem advantageous or relevant for the website, and would further reduce the probability of receiving an image.

 - AOI Coverage
 For Spaceport users, the AOI coverage is set to a minimum of 50%, therefore only images which have covered at least 50% of the AOI selected will be delivered.
 An additional tab on the Create a Pipeline form could allow for the user to control this parameter and accept images with lesser coverage, or only accept images with higher coverage.